 As we enter a new decade, many offices are in danger of being caught napping – too busy thinking that radical changes in work patterns and behaviours are something in the distance or for another day.
 The reality is, your perceptions of work are change, and many offices are ill-prepared to cope with it.

-In the past, we have discussed agile and flexible working, which predominantly affects the purchase and position of office furniture.
+Our office interior designers have previously discussed agile and flexible working, which predominantly affects the purchase and position of office furniture.
 However, technology is also shaping our offices.
 History tells us that the adoption of new IT and digital practices is rapid.
 Consider this – in 2007, only 42% of UK workers used computers with internet access as part of their working day.
-At the latest count, that figure had risen to 64%
+At the latest count, that figure had risen to 64%.

 The future of your workplace